 The Suffer Better Ride n’ Tie is a 2-person, one bike race.

-The rider and runner alternate their positions throughout the race.
+The rider and runner alternate their positions throughout the race, and share a single bike.
 In each wave, the riders will start approximately 2 minutes before the runners.
-Waves will start at 7 am and continue every 10-12 minutes.
+Waves will start at 8 am and continue every 10-12 minutes.

 The course is all trail, some quite steep, with the possibility of ice/snow/mud patches based on the weather.